redwebcreation/nest/README.md

 labels must be prefixed with `cloud.usenest.`, the domain name where the managed nest engine is running.

 A comprehensible name for the label, however long, is recommended rather than a short name.

-Do not use acronyms or abbreviations that isn't commonly used or explicitly mentioned in the below documentation.

-#### Definitions

-this should remain empty

-### Message Bus

-Deploying a container is a complicated process that needs to be done through multiple channels, (cli, api, ...).

-In order to allow effective communication between the deployment workflow and the above channels, nest uses a message bus.

-Currently, the message bus takes a Value to send that is an `interface{}`.

 ### Command annotations